 Pro Tip: Your electronic footprint cannot be faked.
 Where you buy taco’s on taco Tuesday, where you buy gas.
 Every credit or debit card purchase is the best electronic indicator of where you are spending your time.

-Fight Back: Contact The Tax Law Offices of David W. Klasing
+Contact the Tax Law Offices of David W. Klasing if You Face a California FTB or Residency Audit

 Facing a California residency audit can be daunting, but you do not have to go through it alone.
 The stakes, both financial and legal, are simply too high.
 Engaging a seasoned dual-licensed Tax Attorney and CPA promptly can make all the difference.
 At the Tax Law Offices of David W. Klasing, our team of civil and criminal tax defense attorneys and CPAs has extensive experience defending clients in FTB residency audits.
 We understand the nuances of California’s residency laws and know how to build a compelling case to protect you.
 Our firm’s approach is both aggressive and strategic: we work to curtail your tax liabilities and safeguard you from potential civil or criminal tax repercussions.
 Our goal is to resolve the audit with the civil tax penalties and zero criminal tax exposure.